AKCodeWorks/profit-loss-jdt/README.md

 ## What is this for?

 This is an extremely niche app for Joey of the Joey Does Tech YouTube channel.
-This would serve as a pseudo "asset tracker" for hist popular series "Profit or Loss"
+This would serve as a pseudo "asset tracker" for his popular series "Profit or Loss"

 All data is saved locally and does not require an internet connection to function.